indigodomo/HomeKit-Bridge/EPS HomeKit Bridge.indigoPlugin/Contents/Server Plugin/lib/_RELEASENOTES.md

 * Redesigned plugcache as plugdetails, this will read the same info in real time rather than pre-caching all plugin information - a savings of time and, on average, 25MB of memory for each plugin using the cache
 * Created a 3rd version of actions to be more streamlined and automated than the original
 * Modified plug.formFieldChanged to incorporate Actions 3
+* Fixed minor bug in plug.subscribeChanges that sent an improper case and would cause mixed case subscriptions to fail (i.e., actiongroups instead of actionGroups)

 Version 2.4.4
 ---------------